willdurand-edu/security-slides/src/06_oauth.md

 ![](../images/twitter-oauth-authorization.jpg)

 When the user authorizes your application, he will either be **sent back** to the `oauth_callback` specified in the previous step, or **presented with a PIN code** (Out Of Band authentication).

 At this time, the Service Provider passes new `oauth_token` and `oauth_verifier` to the Consumer.
 These values are used to request the **Access Token**.

+.fx: no-border

 ---

 # Requesting An Access Token

+    !text
     GET https://api.example.org/oauth/v1/access_token?
         oauth_consumer_key=WEhGuJZWUasHg&
         oauth_nonce=8B9SpFé&